April 13, 2013

 …an IP limiting or login throttling plugin isn’t going to be great (they could try from a different IP a second for 24 hours)

 The Limited Login Attempts plugin prevents bots from trying to get into your account multiple times using different computer-generated passwords.
 After a specified number of login attempt failures (the default is 4), they (or anyone, so make sure you know your password!) will be locked out for a period of time.
-Follow the instructions to install a plugin on this post.

 After you install and activate the plugin, you can access the settings in Dashboard –> Settings –> Limited Login Attempts.
 I left the defaults as is, except I changed the “Notify on Lockout” option to email me after 4 attempts (mostly because I’m just curious).